prolearner/LearningToCompareTF/README.md

 omniglot_test.py
 ```

-omniglot dataset will be downloaded in the ```omniglot``` while results will be stored in pickle files in the
+omniglot dataset will be downloaded in the ```omniglot``` directory while results will be stored in pickle files in the
 ```results/omniglot/``` directory.

 check the bottom of the file to see and modify the arguments that you can pass